Daily High to Daily Low: Is It Safe to Buy Louisiana-Pacific Corporation (LPX)?

 LPX’s Market Performance

-LPX stocks went down by -3.42% for the week, with a monthly drop of -0.30% and a quarterly performance of -5.26%, while its annual performance rate touched 0.20%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.10% for Louisiana-Pacific Corporation.
-The simple moving average for the period of the last 20 days is -3.74% for LPX stocks with a simple moving average of 10.83% for the last 200 days.
+LPX stocks went up by 0.61% for the week, with a monthly jump of 1.01% and a quarterly performance of -3.24%, while its annual performance rate touched 0.00%.
+The volatility ratio for the week stands at 3.87% while the volatility levels for the past 30 days are set at 3.26% for Louisiana-Pacific Corporation.
+The simple moving average for the period of the last 20 days is -1.99% for LPX stocks with a simple moving average of 11.78% for the last 200 days.

 Analysts’ Opinion of LPX